 Virginia was proceeded in death by her husband Nick and her sister Sally Martins (Jim).
 She is survived by her three children: son Earl Fontes (Kathleen ) of Carmichael, daughter Jane MacGeorge of Puyallup, WA and son George Fontes of Salinas.
 Her grandchildren are Wendi Fontes of Carmichael, Anne Fontes of San Jose, Jay MacGeorge of Puyallup, WA and George Fontes Jr. (Shanin) of Peoria, AZ.
 Virginia also leaves behind six great-grandchildren.

 July 24, 2019

 Services 11am with internment to follow at the San Carlos Cemetery

 In lieu of flowers, donations can be made to CHOMP or Monterey Bay Aquarium.

-Published in The Salinas Californian from July 19 to July 24, 2019To send flowers to the family of Virginia Srsen, please visit Tribute Store
+Published in The Salinas Californian from July 19 to July 24, 2019To send flowers to the family or plant a tree in memory of Virginia Srsen, please visit Tribute Store